robmasocco/AOS-TAG/ideas.md

 ## I/O (?)

 A generic userland thread becomes a writer/reader through these device files.
-What about IPC_PRIVATE?
+What about *IPC_PRIVATE*?
 Which routines would need to be called?
 Develop the baseline version first, then make sure it is doable and discuss it with Quaglia to avoid conflicts with the specification.
 Could be a nice addition.
 Might require a different device driver, or an extension of that using the minor number.
-Or, it might be ioctl-based.
+Or, it might be *ioctl*-based.

 # SYNCHRONIZATION

-**At first, each operation should be protected with a *try_module_get/module_put* pair, the very first and last instructions of each system call, to ensure that the data structures we're about to access don't magically fade away whilst we're operating on them.**
+**At first, each operation should be protected with a *try_module_get/module_put* pair, the very first and last instructions of each system call, to ensure that the data structures we're about to access don't magically fade away whilst we're operating on them.
+Yes, there could still be race conditions, but you'd have to intentionally break the system to make them happen.**

 Don't use the *_interruptible* variants of rw_semaphores's APIs unless otherwise specified, so signals won't kick our butt.